Why Do I Lose More Hair In Winter? Seasonal Hair Loss Is Totally A Thing, And Here's What Causes It

 Baldness is often considered the realm of middle-aged men or people with alopecia, but most women can expect to experience some sort of hair loss as they age.
 One dermatologist told Allure that 50 percent of women will begin losing hair by the time they're 50 years old.

-That being said, spotting some extra strands in your hairbrush doesn't mean you're balding at this very minute, especially if it's during the summer or fall, so maybe power down your laptop before the cyberchondria truly hits.
+That being said, spotting some extra strands in your hairbrush doesn't mean you're balding at this very minute, especially if it's during the summer or fall.
+However, if you're interested in learning how to prevent seasonal hair loss, Phipps has some tips for you.